Saharan striped polecat: Distribution and habitat

 Native to northern Africa, the Saharan striped polecat is known to occur around the northern and southern edges of the Sahara Desert.
 It is found in Mauritania, Western Sahara and Morocco in the west along the Mediterranean coast of North Africa to the Nile Valley in Egypt, while in the south its range includes the Sahel east to Sudan and Djibouti.
 It is also known outside of the African mainland, occurring on Farwa Island in the Mediterranean Sea.
 However, it has only been researched very little compared to other small carnivorans in the region, with few studies being done on its range and habits.
 Furthermore, this animal is secretive in nature, and is therefore likely to be under-recorded and overlooked.
 This is supported by the fact that records of Saharan striped polecats have been made in recent years in locations where they were formerly unknown.
 These include a body found near the Atlantic coast of Morocco in 2018, an individual captured in southern Algeria in 2020, and multiple sightings from Tunisia throughout the early 21st Century.

+Between 2017 and 2025, it was sighted and photographed at multiple locations in southwestern Libya.

 The Saharan striped polecat prefers steppe-like environments and lives on the margins and mountains of the Sahara desert.
 Arid, rocky terrain and sandy semi-deserts are its preferred habitat, but it does rarely occur in woodlands.
 Oases and cultivated areas are also known habitats for this species.
 Most areas it inhabits have only sparse or very sparse plant cover that mostly consists of small bushes.
 It is most often found in dry areas where the annual rainfall is below 15 cm, but it does not inhabit the driest areas of the central Sahara.
 It can also be found in coastal dunes where rainfall can be as high as 25 cm.